waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle (e.g., number of boulders, switches, barriers) and suggest a high-level strategy or identify potential deadlocks.

 # X. Current Assumptions & Tests
-- **Assumption:** There is a separate entrance on Route 23 that leads to the eastern, previously inaccessible section of Victory Road 1F.
+- **Hypothesis (Falsified):** There is a separate entrance on Route 23 that leads to the eastern, previously inaccessible section of Victory Road 1F.
-- **Test:** After healing in Viridian City, I will fly back to Route 23 and systematically explore all paths, especially any involving Surf, to find a new entrance to Victory Road.
+- **Test:** Systematically explored all water channels on Route 23.
+- **Conclusion:** Both the northern and southern water channels are dead ends and do not lead to a new entrance.
+The hypothesis is incorrect.

+- **New Hypothesis:** The eastern section of Victory Road 1F is accessed by falling through a hole from an upper floor (2F or 3F).
+- **Test:** Re-enter Victory Road and systematically search floors 2F and 3F for any previously unused `hole` tiles.